meteorlxy/vssue/packages/docs/src/options/README.md

 - __Default__: `false`
 - __Details__:

   If `autoCreateIssue` is set to `true`, Vssue will try to create an issue automatically when the corresponding issue does not exist.
-Notice that if you have not logined, Vssue will redirect to the authorization page automatically.
+Notice that if you have not logged-in, Vssue will redirect to the authorization page automatically.

   If `autoCreateIssue` is set to `false`, you need to create the issue manually.